web-dave/webdave.de/src/assets/posts/stackblitz.md

 ### What is Stackblitz?

-Stackblitz is a onlive edotor based on Visual Studio Code.
-You can use the same keyboard shortcuts wich are availabe in your local installation..
+Stackblitz is an online editor based on Visual Studio Code.
+You can use the same keyboard shortcuts which are available in your local installation.

 #### my favourite key bindings